safeREACH/docs/api-user.md

 - groupId: string - mandatory - group Id - the groupId has to start with a `G` followed by an int between G0 and G999999 - The groupId can't be changed once it was created - only the name can be updated
 - name: string - mandatory - name of the group

+#### FunctionData

+- id: string - mandatory - `<UUIDv4>` - for new records or external id usage leave empty
+- externalId: string - optional - for new records or id usage leave empty
+- customerId: string - optional
+- functionCode: string  - mandatory - the functionCode has to start with a `F` followed by an int between F0 and F999999 - The functionCode can't be changed once it was created - only the name can be updated
+- name: string - mandatory

 ### Import recipients - JSON